 Massolit Books and Cafe is an old book lovers paradise with editions jammed along every wall in multiple little rooms inside an old home.
 You could spend all afternoon here.
 Their coffee is nice as well.

-I’ll share with you some thoughts by others on this terrific english bookshop in Krakow – if you ever visit the city don’t miss this little gem.
+I’ll share with you some thoughts by others on this terrific english language bookshop in Krakow – if you ever visit the city don’t miss this little gem.

 One of the Six of the Best Bookshops in the World